home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 ## Building Python Wheels

 Home Assistant ships as a standalone Python package, and bundled up in Docker containers.
 Our Docker containers contain all the Python packages for our different integrations pre-installed.
 Because of this, creating a Docker container took a long time, as we had to install and build each Python package for each architecture.
-Home Assistant + all integrations relies on over a 1000 different Python packages.
+Home Assistant + all integrations rely upon over a 1000 different Python packages.

 To speed this up, we’re leveraging Python Wheels.
 Wheels are a binary format that contains pre-build Python packages for a specific operating system and CPU architecture.
 We have an Azure pipeline to help build wheels for all the different packages on all supported CPU architectures.
 That’s a total of 5000 wheels!

-There is a special wheels format that can target many platforms with a single build.
+A special wheels format that can target many platforms with a single build.
 We are unable to use that because it is not compatible with musl libc, which is what Alpine uses.

 This pipeline is triggered automatically when a contribution has been accepted and merged into development and it changed any requirements ([pipeline definition](https://github.com/home-assistant/home-assistant/blob/de3d28d9d5bd5dd69cf9f84d021d683da2c322d6/azure-pipelines-wheels.yml#L3-L10)).
 We also run it daily to make sure that all changes have been captured.

-Because installation using a wheel is significant faster, we also offer custom integrations to [register themselves](https://github.com/home-assistant/custom-components-wheels).
+Because installation using a wheel is significantly faster, we also offer custom integrations to [register themselves](https://github.com/home-assistant/custom-components-wheels).
 We will scan each custom integration once a day to make sure we have wheels for the Python packages that they use.

 By leveraging wheels, we have been able to reduce the build time of our Home Assistant containers for Hass.io from 1 hour to 10 minutes (measurement from the amd64 build).